 Now I wonder, as my last question, the mayor of Igloolik sent me an email stating that he had sent a letter to CGS, and I also sent a letter to your attention about the need to look into the issue.
-In looking at their water reservoir, although improvements were made to the facility, due to the lack of proper installation, it becomes empty and needs to be refilled and when they refill it, the water becomes quite silty.
+In looking at their water reservoir, though improvements were made to the facility, with the improper installation, the reservoir becomes empty and needs to be refilled.
+When they refill it, the water becomes quite silty.

 Can you work closer with the hamlet to look at options separate from an island?
-Perhaps not near Sanirajak, but perhaps you can look into the possibility of having a water reservoir on the mainland and the constant need to have boil water advisories.
+Not necessarily near Sanirajak, but perhaps you can look into the possibility of having a water reservoir on the mainland to deal with the constant need to have boil water advisories.
 When they refill the reservoir, it becomes silty.
-Will the department be able to work more collaboratively with the Hamlet of Igloolik to consider more solutions for the reservoir?
+Will the department be able to work more collaboratively with the Hamlet of Igloolik to consider other solutions for their reservoir?
 Thank you, Mr. Speaker.

 Speaker (interpretation): Thank you. (interpretation ends) Minister of Community and Government Services, Minister Kusugak.

 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
 We work hand in hand with all hamlets and work quite closely with all of them, especially when looking at alternative water sources.
-We work with the hamlets and will continue to do that work in the future, as Nunavummiut deserve good potable water, both in Igloolik and other communities in Nunavut.
+We work with the hamlets and will continue to do that work in the future since Nunavummiut deserve good potable water, both in Igloolik and other communities in Nunavut.
 We have always worked with each hamlet to determine the best sources of water and which places would best suit local needs, and it is obvious that my colleague's comments will be included in any kind of water study and the possible solutions, Mr. Speaker.
 Thank you.